Non-signaling boxes and quantum logics

-At that point of we have computed the whole partially ordered structure of $\mathcal L$.
-We summarize it in the Table~\ref{tab:L}.
-Any further properties of $\mathcal L$ can be obtained by analyzing the directed graph which represents partial ordering of $\mathcal L$.
-Again, we used Mathematica to obtain all results reported in the sequel.
+The partially ordered set $\mathcal L$ has 82 elements (cf.\ Table~\ref{tab:L} for equivalence class representatives).
+Any further property of $\mathcal L$ can be obtained by analyzing the directed graph representing partial ordering of $\mathcal L$ (see Figure~2 for its schematic representation).
+Again, we used Mathematica to obtain all the results reported in the sequel.